microsoft/vscode-docs/docs/nodejs/reactjs-tutorial.md

 ![hit breakpoint](images/reactjs/hit-breakpoint.png)

-You can step through your source code (`kb(workbench.action.debug.stepOver)`), inspect variables such as `element`, and see the callstack of the client side React application.
+You can step through your source code (`kb(workbench.action.debug.stepOver)`), inspect variables such as `element`, and see the call stack of the client side React application.

 ![debug variable](images/reactjs/debug-variable.png)